The value in Commodities

 UKWSL’s mission is to be the Waste Management Company of choice.
 We’re a different kind of corporate that cares without compromise.
 The synergy between the two companies was one of the key factors that made UKWSL the contractor

 Natural resources, including materials, water, energy and fertile land are the basis for our life on earth.
 Humanity’s rapidly growing consumption of these resources is causing severe damage and we are exhausting all natural resources so need to find alternative solutions as to minimise the impact.
 To continue to thrive on this planet, we need to become more sustainable so that we are able to protect our natural resource base and eco-system.
 Today, we extract and use around 50% more natural resources than we did just 30 years ago.
 This equates to approximately 60 billion tonnes of raw material per year.

-Our customer generates approximately 1,000 tonnes of waste each year.
+Our customer generated 1,280 tonnes of waste in 2019.
 A significant portion of the material is recyclable and therefore, needs to be given a second life through the circular economy.

 A circular economy is an alternative to a traditional linear economy in which we keep resources in use for as long as possible, extract the maximum value from them whilst in use, then recover and regenerate products and materials at the end of each lifecycle.
 The circular economy is important because it creates sustainable opportunities for growth, helps to reduce waste, drive greater resource productivity and delivers a more competitive economy.

 By realising the benefits, businesses are also positioning the UK to better compete with international markets, address emerging resource security issues and reducing the environmental impacts of our production and consumption.
 Our strategic partnership approach allows us to focus strongly on the circular economy.